sterny5/sterny5/Project3_code2.md

 ## Final Output

 >Questions 2-4 are answered within this same code.
-Determines if there are alpha helices and/or beta sheets in protein and then prints distances between their start and end, if applicable
+An if statement is used to determine if there are alpha helices and/or beta sheets in protein, printing if only one or neither type exist in the protein.
+And then if one or both types exists, the data frame of secondary structures will be printed, which includes the distances between their first and last alpha carbon.
 ```{r}
 if ("HELIX" %in% unique(secondaryDF$Type) & "SHEET" %in% unique(secondaryDF$Type)) {
   print(secondaryDF)